hamlim/blog/public/posts/2023/january/dollar-devlog-1.md

 flows setup for my personal site and another site as well, maybe I opt for that in this case again as well.

+---

+I ended up taking a longer break than I expected and wasn't able to get back to the project on Sunday, however I had a few ideas over the rest of the weekend that I would like to explore eventually.

 <Spacer />

 ---